 Ireland remains relatively underdeveloped in respect to the sophistication of essential waste treatment infrastructure necessary for the pre-treatment of municipal waste prior to disposal (e.g. mechanical biological treatment), and for materials recovery/recycling.

 In the coming years it will be important that further implementation of the National Waste Prevention Programme assists in the decoupling of waste generation in Ireland from the predicted subsequent growth in Gross National Product (GNP), post recovery.
 The full implementation of the rx3 Market Development Programme should assist in managing more recyclable waste in Ireland.

 Waste operators report that green bin (mixed dry recyclables) and brown bin (food and garden waste) contamination has increased quite significantly in recent times.
 This may be due to a combination of factors such as the recession, lack of engagement, poor communication, as well as ongoing educational requirements.

-There needs to be a major effort by both the waste industry and regulatory authorities to re-engage with the public on these issues, and this should be addressed as part of the proposed Householder waste collection regulations.
+There needs to be a major effort by both the waste industry and regulatory authorities to re-engage with the public on these issues.
+Pay-by-weight for household waste comes into effect from 1st July 2016.

 Ireland needs to continue to increase diversion of waste from landfill, and to increase its recycling rates.
 The quality as well as the quantity of recycling is critical, as most of the contaminated green bin (mixed dry recyclables) and brown bin (organic) waste will end up being diverted to landfill.